 Objectives

 Comparing the United States with 63 other education systems that participated in the 2012 Program for International Student Assessment (PISA), this study examines the background questionnaire items designed to measure students’ tendency to overstate what they know.
-In particular, this study (a) explores students’ tendency to overclaim their familiarity to mathematics concepts across participating education systems, (b) attempts to adjust such over-claiming response pattern, (c) identifies student subgroups based on their response patterns, and (d) examines the relationship between students’ overclaiming patterns and their mathematics performance.
+In particular, this study (a) explores students’ tendency to overclaim their familiarity with mathematics concepts across participating education systems, (b) attempts to adjust over-claiming response patterns, (c) identifies student subgroups based on their response patterns, and (d) examines the relationship between students’ overclaiming patterns and their mathematics performance.

 Perspectives and Theoretical Framework

-The self-reported Likert scale is commonly used in social science research to understand the participants’ attitude or belief in the topic of interest (Beaton, et al. 2000).
-It is of no exception in large-scale international studies such as PISA, which provide not only students’ assessment data on various subjects, but also responses to a series of self-reported Likert scale background questionnaires from students, parents, teachers, and school principals.
-The relationship between the assessment data and the background questionnaire data are explored in a wide range of cross-cultural research (Loveless 2017, Thomson, Bortoli and Underwood 2017, Haahr, et al. 2005).
+The self-reported Likert scale is commonly used in social science research to understand participants’ attitudes or beliefs in the topic of interest (Beaton, et al. 2000).
+Large-scale international studies such as the Program for International Student Assessment (PISA) are no exception: they provide not only students’ assessment data on various subjects, but also responses to a series of self-reported Likert scale background questionnaire items from students, parents, teachers, and school principals.
+The relationship between the assessment data and the background questionnaire data is explored in a wide range of cross-cultural research (Loveless 2017, Thomson, Bortoli and Underwood 2017, Haahr, et al. 2005).

 However, literature points out many potential challenges facing self-reported Likert scale data (Ludeke and Makransky 2015, Buckley 2009).
 For instance, social desirability bias is participants’ tendency to choose answers that are viewed as desirable by society at large (Paulhus 2002).
-There are also evidence of individuals overstating the levels of traits that they themselves see as desirable (Ludeke, Weisberg and DeYoung 2013).
-In making cross-cultural comparisons based on self-reported data, such problems become more pronounced as differences in responses to the background questionnaire Likert scales may be in part due to differences in response styles across gender (Watkins and Cheung 1995), race (Marin, Gamba and Marin 1992), and cultures in general (Javaras and Ripley 2007, King, et al. 2004).
-For example, the research found that Chinese and Japanese secondary students are more likely to use the midpoint of a seven-point Likert-type item, while U.S. students exhibit a greater tendency toward extreme response style than the Asian students or their Canadian counterparts (Chen, Lee and Stevenson 1995).
-Therefore, interpreting responses to background questionnaires at face value would cause validity threats to the research results, which would then incorrectly inform education policy.
+There is also evidence of individuals overstating the levels of traits that they themselves see as desirable (Ludeke, Weisberg and DeYoung 2013).
+In making cross-cultural comparisons based on self-reported data, such problems become more pronounced, as differences in responses to the background questionnaire Likert scale items may be due, in part, to differences in response styles across gender (Watkins and Cheung 1995), race (Marin, Gamba and Marin 1992), and cultures in general (Javaras and Ripley 2007, King, et al. 2004).
+For example, Chen, Lee, and Stevenson (1995) found that Chinese and Japanese secondary students are more likely to use the midpoint of a seven-point Likert-type item, while U.S. students exhibit a greater tendency toward extreme response style than Asian or Canadian students.
+Therefore, interpreting responses to background questionnaire items at face value would cause validity threats to the research results, which would then incorrectly inform education policy.

-Efforts to address these problems include methods such as anchoring vignettes, forced-choice comparisons, situational-judgement-test, behavioral items, bi-factor models, and the overclaiming technique (He, Buchholz and Klieme 2017, Kyllonen and Bertling 2014, Brown and Maydeu-Olivares 2011, Cheung and Rensvold 2000, Rossi 2001).
-They all help alleviate the comparability issue, although there is no consensus among the limited literature on which method is the best (He and Van de Vijver 2016).
+Efforts to address these problems include methods such as anchoring vignettes, forced-choice comparisons, situational-judgement tests, behavioral items, bi-factor models, and the overclaiming technique (He, Buchholz and Klieme 2017, Kyllonen and Bertling 2014, Brown and Maydeu-Olivares 2011, Cheung and Rensvold 2000, Rossi 2001).
+They all help alleviate the comparability issue, although the literature is limited and there is no consensus on which method is the best (He and Van de Vijver 2016).

-Background questionnaire items to detect students’ tendency of overclaiming were designed in PISA 2012 as one way to enable adjustments for cross-cultural differences in response tendencies (OECD 2014).
-However, it has not received much research attention.
-No previous studies have examined the overclaiming questions at the item-level, nor have they identified student subgroups who tend to overclaim.
-This analysis aims at filling these gaps by comparing – in a global context – students’ responses to the overclaiming questions and by exploring characteristics of students who tended to overclaim.
+Background questionnaire items to detect students’ tendency to overclaim were included in PISA 2012 as one way to enable adjustments for cross-cultural differences in response tendencies (OECD 2014).
+However, they have not received much research attention.
+No previous studies have examined these questions at the item level or identified student subgroups who tend to overclaim.
+This analysis aims to fill these gaps by comparing, in a global context, students’ responses to the PISA overclaiming questions and by exploring the characteristics of students who tend to overclaim.

 Methods and Data Sources